wix-incubator/JarInjector/README.md

 }
 ```

-We want to change a behaviour of *doSomething* method,
+We want to change behavior of the *doSomething* method,
 say modify val1 value before the original method's code run.

 For that purpose, we'll create a new ClassA.java file: